chingu-voyages/Handbook/docs/resources/techresources/uiux.md

 ---
 #### 2.2 Map the User Flow

-**_Objective:_** For the primary user stories, chart the path your user will take from screen to screen to accomplish their task.
+**_Objective:_** Map the desired user flow to make sure it is included in your design.

 **_How?_**
-1. ...
-2. ...
+1. For the primary user stories, chart the path your user will take from screen to screen to accomplish their task.

 **_Resources:_**